 Brooks's "The Ballad of Chocolate Mabbie" is a poem about a series of proposed metonymic relations . . . that concludes with the speaker's hopeful recognition that if Mabbie aligns herself with like figures (her "chocolate companions") she will achieve a positive sense of self-reliance ("Mabbie on Mabbie to be").7

-Example for correctly used footnotes:
+Example for a correctly used content note: